SofieDhoore/Cybersecurity_Virtualisation/Labo 1/Netwerk_afluisteren.md

 ### lab1 Wireshark intro 2 HTTP basic.pcap

+Indicate where in the message you've found the information that answers the following questions.

-Is the browser running HTTP version 1.0 or 1.1?
-What version of HTTP is the server running?
+**Is the browser running HTTP version 1.0 or 1.1?
+What version of HTTP is the server running?**

+The browser is running version 1.1.
+The request version is also 1.1

 What languages (if any) does your browser indicate that it can accept to the server?

+Accept-language = en, nl

 What is the IP address of your computer?
 Of the gaia.cs.umass.edu server?

+host: 157.193.215.200

+gaia.cs.umass.edu: 128.119.245.12

 What is the status code returned from the server to your browser?

+Status code: 200 OK